Table of Contents

 Here is what I based my search on.

-- Style: Having a realistic cat tree is great because it creates a unique experience for my cat, but also I love the look of them in my home, so wanted one that was as stylish and natural-looking as possible.
+- Style: Having a realistic cat tree is great because it creates a unique experience for my cat.
+But I also love the look of them in my home.
+Therefore, I wanted one that was as stylish and natural-looking as possible that both I and my cat would love.

-- Material: Cat trees are designed to be climbed, so I wanted a material that was durable and strong while being soft and comfortable for my kitty to curl up on.
+- Material: Cat trees are designed to be climbed and scratched, so I wanted a material that was durable and strong.
+However, I also wanted a soft material for the perches and sleeping spots that is comfortable for my kitty to curl up and sleep.

 - Number of Perches: As I have a multi-cat household, I also wanted a tree with multiple perches.
 This will also help to keep your kitty entertained with the cat tree even after you have had it for a while.